francislainy/hubt/src/README.md

 These tests can be run either through a maven command, or a run button inside your IDE.

-To target the test classes through the maven command, we tend to follow a naming pattern, in this case, they all end with the word "Test". which is represented by `.*Test` after the package location.
+To target the test classes through the maven command, we tend to follow a naming pattern, in this case, the class name ending with the word "Test". which is represented by `.*Test` after the package location.
 The below is a sample for the maven command.
 Notice we can also provide extra parameters such as which environment we would like our tests to run on.

 `mvn -Dtest=functional_tests.*Test test`